ImmunityBio Faces Securities Class Action Lawsuit

 - Class Action Lawsuit Initiated: Hagens Berman has filed a securities class action lawsuit against ImmunityBio on behalf of investors who purchased securities between January 19 and March 24, 2026, alleging violations of federal securities laws that could lead to further losses for investors.

-- Efficacy Claims Controversy: Soon-Shiong's assertion in a podcast that Anktiva could treat all cancers, not just bladder cancer, was strongly opposed by the FDA, which stated that promotional materials mislead the public and fail to provide complete information about Anktiva's FDA-approved indications, posing a potential public health risk.
+- Efficacy Claims Controversy: Soon-Shiong claimed in a podcast that Anktiva could treat all cancers, while the FDA stated that these promotional materials mislead the public and fail to provide complete information regarding Anktiva's FDA-approved indications, posing potential public health risks.

-- Investor Rights Protection: Hagens Berman is urging all investors who suffered significant losses during this period to submit their loss information and encouraging witnesses to assist in the investigation, reflecting a commitment to protecting investor rights while also indicating uncertainty about ImmunityBio's future prospects.
+- Investor Rights Protection: Hagens Berman is urging investors who suffered significant losses to submit their information and is encouraging witnesses to assist in the investigation, demonstrating a commitment to protecting investor rights and pursuing corporate transparency.

 See More